SiliconWit/iot-temp-humidity-monitor/README.md

 By working on these areas of improvement, contributors can help enhance the project's functionality and expand its potential applications, making it more valuable and appealing to a broader audience.

+## Improvement

+* We improved the original program to the current 'PROJECT.py' and 'proj_plot.py'
+* For the arduino code we added a LCD and HC-06 bluetooth module